Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ![Screenshot of the indexer CLI](./assets/indexer-cli.png)

-Once this process is executed, a new index will be available in your Azure Cognitive Search service, where you can see the documents that were ingested.
+Once this process is executed, a new index will be available in your Azure AI Search service, where you can see the documents that were ingested.

 ### Test the vector database